Constantiner/beresta/README.md

-# log4js
+# beresta
-Modular implementation of log4j for JavaScript to use in browsers
+A minimalistic logging library for JavaScript to use in browsers or in Node.js.